 Above, Gary's wife Vivian stands with him as he is sworn in to his second term in the Michigan House of Representatives by Michigan Supreme Court Justice Elizabeth Weaver.
 Below, on the night of a successful re-election to the House, Gary and Vivian celebrate with their daughter, Diana.

-How Gary became a State Representative
+How Gary became State Representative and then Wayne County Commissioner

 Gary Woronchak was elected Dearborn's State Representative in November of 1998.